spcourse/python/en/lists/index.md

     my_name = staff[0]
 	print(my_name)

-You can also manipulate the content of a list.
-The following code changes the 3d element of the list.
+You can also manipulating the contents of a list.
+The following code changes the 4th element of the list, which is at index `3`, because we start with counting at `0`.

     staff[3] = "Vera"